mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 Since Docker is mostly a command line tool I advise taking a bit of time to create a good command line environment on your WSL 2 virtual machine.

-Start by downloading Windows Terminal, the new official terminal for Windows: https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701
+Start by downloading Windows Terminal, the new official terminal for Windows: [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701)

 Install [zsh](https://linuxhint.com/install_zsh_shell_ubuntu_1804/) and [oh-my-zsh](https://ohmyz.sh/#install) on your WSL machine.